doordeck/docs/source/includes/_platform.md

   }
 ]
 ```
+- `userId` is the user's ID
+- `email` is the user's email address
 - `displayName` is optional and will be null if not set
 - `orphaned` is false is not orphaned
+- `foreign` is true if the user belongs to the Doordeck user pool, false if they belong to a third-party application user pool